ssorj/skupper-docs/input/kube-install/index.md

-# Installing the Skupper controller on Kubernetes
+# Installing Skupper on Kubernetes

 Before you can create a site on Kubernetes, you must install the Skupper controller.
 You can install the controller using the following methods: